-If a vendor is entitled to a VAT refund, SARS is required to pay that VAT refund within 21 business days of receiving the correctly completed VAT return in respect of that VAT refund.
-If the VAT refund is not paid within 21 business days, SARS will have to pay interest, at the prescribed rate, on the amount that is refundable.
-However, interest is only paid if certain conditions are met, for example a VAT refund may be subject to the finalisation of the verification, inspection or audit of the VAT refund, in which case the 21 business days will be suspended during this period.
+If a vendor is entitled to a refund, SARS is required to pay that refund within 21 business days of receiving the correctly completed VAT return in respect of that refund.
+If the refund is not paid within 21 business days, SARS will have to pay interest, at the prescribed rate, on the amount that is refundable.
+However, the period of 21 business days may be suspended, in which case no interest is payable.
+For example, a return may be materially incomplete or defective, in which case the 21 business days will be suspended until the vendor rectifies the return.

-SARS may also withhold a VAT refund, where, for example, the vendor has not provided valid banking details or has not submitted all their VAT returns or has not paid other taxes that are administered by SARS.
+SARS may also withhold a refund, where, for example, the vendor has not provided valid banking details, or has not submitted all their VAT returns, or has not paid other taxes that are administered by SARS.

 A vendor can object to or appeal a decision by SARS not to authorise a VAT refund.

 The objection must be in writing and the alternative dispute resolution form (ADR 1 form

 ) must be completed.
 The reason for objection must be clearly stated and the supporting documents must be attached and sent back to SARS.
 The objection must be lodged within 30 business days from the date of the assessment.